uclahs-cds/pipeline-call-gSV/README.md

 ### Input CSV

->The input csv should have all columns below and in the same order.
-An example of an input csv can be found [here](pipeline/inputs/call-gSV-inputs.csv).
+The input CSV should have each of the input fields listed below as separate columns, using the same order and comma as column separator.
+An example of the input CSV can be found [here](input/call-gSV-input.csv).

 | Field | Type | Description |
 |:------|:-----|:------------|